S00085/cxp/4.proposed_solution_architecture/README.md

 * New solution will follow the current monitoring and observability defined by enterprise.
 * Existing enterprise defined security standards will be followed by the new solution e.g. Zero Trust Policy
 * Payment processing and refunds will be handled by an existing system in the landscape.
+* Enterprise Knowledge Management has ability to expose the content via proper interface for training in Open AI